Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Methods and implementation

 \section{Methods and implementation}

-This section provides the methods and their implementation related to the patient progression modelling.
+This section provides the methods and their implementation related to the patient progression modeling.
 Firstly, the proposed system's architecture for data acquisition, preprocessing, analysis, and prediction is introduced (section~\ref{section:system_architecture}).
 To allow a unified data processing, the role of the related terminologies for medical application (ophthalmic ontology) is addressed (section~\ref{section:text_processing_and_ontology}), whereas the data fusion and cleaning is introduced (section~\ref{section:data_fusion_and_cleaning}).
-Following, descriptive statistics are derived (section~\ref{section:descriptive_statistics}).
-Finally, the principles of the patient progression modelling within the context of our ML- and DL-based approaches are introduced (section~\ref{section:patient_progression_modelling}).
-The related implemented models and approaches to patient progression modelling as well as OCT biomarker classification are provided via open science from the within this contribution leveraged machine learning framework\footnote{\url{https://github.com/TSchlosser13/Hexnet/blob/master/_ML/models/contrib}}.
+Subsequently, descriptive statistics are derived (section~\ref{section:descriptive_statistics}).
+Finally, the principles of the patient progression modeling within the context of our ML- and DL-based approaches are introduced (section~\ref{section:patient_progression_modeling}).